 Research Data Storage Manager – The University of Melbourne

 Sara is the University of Melbourne Research Data Service Manager.
-She helped successfully deliver the first cloud computing service for researchers in Australia, and has managed several eResearch Infrastructure projects related to high performance computing, storage, and data management and analysis platforms.
+She helped successfully deliver the first cloud computing service for researchers in Australia, and has managed several eResearch Infrastructure projects related to high performance computing, storage, website rebuilds, and data management and analysis platforms.
 Sara started her career as a neuroscience researcher but moved to IT when she moved to Australia in 2009.
-Sara has been involved with the Go Girl team since 2014 as the Communications lead for the 2014 and 2016 events and is now passing the batton to Nat and Lou as the new Communications co- leads for the 2018 event.
-She is a Board member of the Vic ICT for Women and is the lead for the Grad Girls program.
+Sara has been involved with the Go Girl team since 2014 as the Communications lead for the 2014 and 2016 events and is now passing the baton to Nat and Lou as the new Communications co- leads for the 2018 event.
+She is a Board member of the Vic ICT for Women and is the Director for the Grad Girls program.

 Commercial Manager – GE